KBaba7/podcast-summarizer/README.md

 # Podcast-Summarizer

-This project is part of the course [Building AI products with OpenAI](https://corise.com/go/building-ai-products-with-openai-MWKY3) taught by Sidharth Ramachandran.
+This project is part of the course [Building AI products with OpenAI](https://uplimit.com/course/building-ai-products-with-openai) taught by Sidharth Ramachandran.

+In this project, I built an LLM app that summarizes a podcast episode, identifies podcast guests, and key momments.

+## Approach

+- Part 1: use a Large Language Model (LLM) from OpenAI to build the information extraction functionality paired with a Speech to Text model for transcribing the podcast.

+- Part 2: use a simple cloud deployment provider to easily convert the information extraction function to run on demand - this would be the app backend.
+See [Modal](https://modal.com/).

+- Part 3: use ChatGPT from OpenAI as coding assistant to create and deploy a front-end that allows users to experience the end to end functionality.
+See [Streamlit](https://streamlit.io/).